Kippeum Lee

 Working papers

-1. Strategic Network Decisions and Knowledge Spillovers: Evidence from R&D Collaborations of U.S. Firms (JMP) Draft
+1. Strategic Network Decisions and Knowledge Spillovers: Evidence from R&D Collaborations of U.S. Firms (JMP)

 2. Abstract